knightmoves-learn/km__advanced-c-sharp__033-logging/README.md

     - Existing functionality should stay in place

 In `HomeEnergyApi/Controllers/AuthenticationControllerV1`
-- Add a new private readonly property of type `ILogger<AuthenticationControllerV2>` and add it to the constructor on `AuthenticationControllerV1`
+- Add a new private readonly property of type `ILogger<AuthenticationControllerV2>` and add it to the constructor
 - Modify `Register()` so that...
     - Replace all instances of `Console.WriteLine` with calling `LogInformation()` on the new `ILogger<AuthenticationControllerV2>` property.
 Log the same information that was previously being written to the console.
     - Call `LogDebug()` on the new `ILogger<AuthenticationControllerV2>` property after the `User` is saved, passing the message `Saved Username: $USERNAME` where $USERNAME is the `Username` of the `User` being saved.